elsevierlabs-os/clip-image-search/README.md

 | [run-5](src/train_configs/run5.cfg) | **0.80200** | **0.87170** | **0.87743** | **0.87966** | **0.88002** |

+---

 ## Image Search

-The demo is on a standalone CPU-only box since we are only doing inference.
+The Image Search demo is located on a standalone CPU-only box since we are only doing inference.
 The corpus of images + captions used is the combination of the training, validation, and unseen test sets provided by ImageCLEF 2017 Caption Prediction challenge.
 The captions and image vectors are hosted on the Vespa search engine, which provides both BM25 based text search services and HNSW and Cosine similarity based Approximate Nearest Neighbor services.

 ### Environment